 - 11.1.
 The Exchequer shall grant to the Recognition Panel such sums of money as are sufficient to enable the Board to commence its operations and thereafter fulfil its Purpose for the first three years after the date upon which this Charter becomes effective.
-The grant of such monies shall be on such terms as Managing Public Money requires. - 11.2.
+The grant of such monies shall be in accordance with the general principles of Managing Public Money. - 11.2.
 The Board shall prepare annual budgets for each financial year, and in doing so shall have regard to the need to ensure it achieves value for money.
-For the first three years after the date upon which this Charter becomes effective, the Board shall provide the Lord Chancellor, upon request, with such budgets, once prepared, and with such other information as she requires, in order to estimate the on-going costs of the Recognition Panel from time to time.
+For the first three years after the date upon which this Charter becomes effective, the Board shall provide the Lord Chancellor, upon request, with such budgets, once prepared, and with such other information as he requires, in order to estimate the on-going costs of the Recognition Panel from time to time. - 11.3.

-- 11.3.
 The Board shall prepare, consult publicly upon, and publish a scheme for charging fees to Regulators in relation to the functions of recognition and review, to come into force from the third anniversary of the date upon which this Charter becomes effective.
 Any fee charged shall comply with Article 11.4.
-The aim of the scheme shall be for the Recognition Panel to recover its full costs in determining applications for recognition and for conducting cyclical reviews, as appropriate. - 11.4.
-The Board may determine to set different fees for different circumstances.
-A fee may not exceed the following amounts: - a) in the case of a fee relating to an application for recognition £x; - b) in the case of a fee relating to a cyclical review £y; and - c) in each case the amount specified shall be revised, annually, according to the indexation formula specified at Article 11.5. - 11.5.
-The following indexation formula is to be used by the Recognition Panel to vary all financial amounts specified in this Charter, including those in the Schedules to this Charter.
-Where no period for variation is specified, the amount shall be varied on each annual anniversary of the date this Charter becomes effective:
+The aim of the scheme shall be for the Recognition Panel to recover its full costs in determining applications for recognition and for conducting cyclical reviews, as appropriate.